 When the production processes are analyzed, the following rules (simplified) are found:

 - A tour must be operated by a shunting driver and a shunter, ie 2 FTEs.

-- As shunting locomotives there are 3 types to choose from, a light, medium and a heavy.
+- As shunting locomotives, there are 3 types to choose from, a light, medium and heavy.
 With the light, a maximum of 8 wagons can be moved, with the middle 14 and with the heavy 20 wagons.